smxi/php-browser-detection/README.txt

 http://chrispederick.com/work/user-agent-switcher/

-This list is organized into reasonably easy to navigate
+This list is organized into reasonably easy to navigate sections and sub-sections.
+See below for basic structure.

 Very useful to test the browser detection script as well.